Dual-Prototype Disentanglement: A Context-Aware Enhancement Framework for Time Series Forecasting: Forecasting Visualization

 \section{Forecasting Visualization}

-To provide an intuitive and comprehensive view of the improvements brought by our DPAD framework, we present forecasting visualizations comparing the predictions of backbone models with and without DPAD across four representative datasets.
-As shown in \cref{forecast_visual}, the predictions with DPAD are closer to the ground truth.
-These visualization results serve as qualitative evidence that DPAD enables more flexible, context-aware, and accurate forecasting across diverse model architectures and temporal patterns.
+To provide a more intuitive and comprehensive view of the improvements brought by our DPAD framework, we present forecasting visualizations comparing the predictions of backbone models with and without DPAD across four representative datasets.
+As shown in Figure \ref{forecast_visual}, the predictions with DPAD generally follow the ground truth more closely across different temporal dynamics and model architectures.
+In particular, DPAD improves the modeling of both recurring structures and context-specific variations rather than focusing exclusively on a single pattern category.
+These qualitative results further demonstrate that role-aware pattern organization and context-aware prototype utilization can provide complementary forecasting information across diverse backbones and datasets.